GLOBAL MARKETS-Stocks, oil fall as Greek talks collapse

 By Ryan Vlastelica

-NEW YORK, June 15 Stock markets around the world fell on Monday, pressured by the collapse of 11th-hour talks between the near-bankrupt Greece and its creditors, with investors worried about the possibility the country could default.
+NEW YORK, June 15 Stock markets around the world fell on Monday as they felt the ripple effects of the Greek crisis after the collapse of 11th-hour talks between the near-bankrupt country and its creditors.

-Risky assets like equities and crude oil were widely lower, though major stock indexes ended off their lows of the session and the euro recovered from earlier weakness against the dollar to trade slightly higher.
+The losses were broad across risky assets such as equities, though major stock indexes were off their lows of the session.

+While crude oil prices fell, the euro recovered from earlier weakness against the dollar to trade slightly higher.
+Gold and silver rose on the day.

+Talks on Sunday between Greece and its creditors to bridge their differences broke up after less than an hour.

+"The market has had a long time to prepare for (a Greek default) and has done what it can with what it sees on the horizon," said Ashwin Bulchandani, head strategist at asset manager MatlinPatterson in New York.

+"But with situations like this, there is always an unknown factor.
+Uncertainty freaks the market out."

 The all-country MSCI International ACWI Price Index fell 0.7 percent, while the pan-European FTSEurofirst 300 closed down 1.6 percent, pressured by losses in bank stocks.
-The Hang Seng index in Hong Kong ended 1.5 percent lower.
-Both European and Asian markets closed prior to the partial recovery in the United States.
+The Hang Seng index of top shares in Hong Kong ended 1.5 percent lower.

+U.S. stocks recouped some of their losses in afternoon trading after a sharp fall on worries about Greece's debt.

-In the currency market, the euro rose 0.15 percent against the U.S. dollar, moving to $1.1284 and recovering from an earlier low of $1.1188.
-The U.S. dollar index, which measures the greenback against a basket of currencies, fell 0.21 percent.
-The yen was flat against the dollar.
+In the currency market, the euro rose 0.1 percent against the U.S. dollar, moving to $1.1280 and recovering from a low of $1.1188.
+The U.S. dollar index, which measures the greenback against a basket of currencies, fell 0.13 percent.
+The yen moved less than 0.1 percent against the dollar.

 Investors were looking ahead to a meeting of U.S. Federal Reserve policymakers this week, and especially towards their statement after the two-day meeting ends on Wednesday.